hofstadter-io/hof-docs/content/code-generation/overview.md

 ---
-title: "Code Gen"
+title: "How Code Gen Happens"
+linkTitle: "How Code Gen Happens"

-weight: 15
+weight: 5
+description: >
+  Overview of Code Generation.
 ---

 designs/ are filled in schema/ files which are the inputs to gen/ files which do some Cue magic to setup a data struct in hof, which itself just runs the Out field of generators through a process.
 Mostly Cue logic up front and the text/template logic in the templates/ and partials/